monarch-initiative/ontogpt/docs/index.md

       annotators: sqlite:obo:hp
 ```

-- the schema is defined in LinkML
+- The schema is defined in LinkML.
-- prompt hints can be specified using the `prompt` annotation (otherwise description is used)
+- Prompt hints can be specified using the `prompt` annotation (otherwise description is used).
-- multivalued fields are supported
+- Multivalued fields are supported.
-- the default range is string - these are not grounded.
-E.g. disease name, synonyms
+- The default range is string - these are not grounded, e.g., disease name, synonyms.
-- define a class for each NamedEntity
+- Define a class for each NamedEntity.
-- for any NamedEntity, you can specify a preferred annotator using the `annotators` annotation
+- For any NamedEntity, you can specify one or more preferred annotators using the `annotators` annotation.

-We recommend following an established schema like biolink, but you can define your own.
+We recommend following an established schema like [Biolink Model](https://biolink.github.io/biolink-model/), but you can define your own.

 ### Step 2: Compile the schema

 Run the `make` command at the top level.
-This will compile the schema to pedantic
+This will compile the schemas in the templates directory to Pydantic classes.

+Alternatively, run `make src/templates/{name_of_schema}.py` to compile just this schema.
+For example, if your schema is defined within `entities.yaml`, run `make src/templates/entities.py`.

 ### Step 3: Run the command line

 e.g.

 ```
 ontogpt extract -t mendelian_disease.MendelianDisease marfan-wikipedia.txt
 ```

 ## Web Application

-There is a bare bones web application
+There is a bare bones web application:

 ```
 poetry run web-ontogpt
 ```

 Note that the agent running uvicorn must have the API key set, so for obvious reasons
 don't host this publicly without authentication, unless you want your credits drained.

 ## Features